jwd222/Jobify/README.md

 # Jobify
 Job managing platform that integrates the MERN stack.
-More functionailty currently in development.

 # PROJECT COMPLETED, README WILL BE UPDATED SOON

-### Run the app
+### Run app for production
-`npm start` in the console runs both the server and the client.
+`npm run setup-production` in the console to build.
 The cleint runs on the port 3000 with a proxy connection to the server on the port 5000.

-### Run Client only
+`node server.js` to start the app on localhost:5000 with static assets.

-`npm run client`
+### Run the app for testing

-### Run Server only
+`npm install-client` to install the frontend client and `npm install` to install the backend server.
-`npm run server`
+`npm start` in the console to start.
+The cleint runs on the localhost:3000, with a proxy connection to the server on the port 5000.